Seattle dismissed our environmental challenge. We’re appealing — on behalf of Southern Resident Killer Whales.

 Legal Fund

 Your donation supports legal fees, expert witnesses, and the fight to restore our right to challenge harmful city planning.
-Every contribution helps ensure this case gets the hearing it deserves.
-Any unused funds will be donated to trusted orca and tree protection nonprofits.
 For tax deductible donations, select “Orca Nexus” from the drop-down menu at Orca Conservancy.

 For non-deductible donations, use the button below.